calendar icon Saturday, March 2, 2019

 map icon University Hall, Summerville Campus

 The ISL Conference focuses on practical strategies for enhancing P-12 student learning.
-Concurrent sessions target pre-service and practicing teachers (new and veteran), as well as professors who teach pre-service and in-service teachers.
+Concurrent sessions target teacher candidates, practicing teachers (new and veteran), as well as professors who teach teacher candidates and practicing teachers.
 Opportunities for participants to network with fellow educators are integrated throughout the day, and previous participants report that they were able to immediately implement the many new techniques learned at the conference in their own P-12 or higher education classrooms.

 Please contact the Conference Program Chair, Dr. Stacie Pettit, with any questions.
 We look forward to seeing you at our conference!